 On the occasion of its 30th anniversary in 2010, Executive Producer Jerry Colbert highlights some of the most exciting moments from A Capitol Fourth.

 Each year, more than half a million people join us live on the National Mall for what has become the most spectacular July Fourth celebration in the nation.
-Nothing could inspire our patriotic fervor more than celebrating America's independence on the West Lawn of the United States Capitol.
+Nothing could inspire our patriotic fervor more than celebrating America's independence on the West Lawn of the U.S. Capitol.
 As the national anthem plays, the crowd turns toward the flag, flying over the Capitol, and faces the Statue of Freedom atop the famous dome.

 Millions more watch the concert on PBS stations around the nation.
 Producing A Capitol Fourth requires many months of advance planning, writing and coordinating countless details.